fontforge/fontforge.github.io/en-US/documentation/reference/glossary.md

 more drawing possibilities than normal fonts.
 Normal fonts may only be filled with a single color inherited from the graphics environment.
 These two fonts may be filled with several different colors, stroked, include images, have gradient fills, etc..
-FontForge can be configured to support these fonts (it does not do so by default because this takes up more memory).

->     $ configure --with-type3
->     $ make
->     $ make install

 See [Also](../../interface/multilayer/)